Deep Reinforcement Learning Based Joint Downlink Beamforming and RIS Configuration in RIS-aided MU-MISO Systems Under Hardware Impairments and Imperfect CSI: Methodology

 \subsection{Maximizing the True Sum Rate Under the Mismatch Environment Model}

-To maximize \eqref{eq:sumrate} by considering the objective \eqref{eq:sumrateMismatch}, we leverage a recent work proposed for the exploration of continuous action spaces, the \ac{DISCOVER} algorithm \cite{batur}.
-Motivated by the animal psychological systems, \ac{DISCOVER} utilizes a separate \textit{explorer network} $\xi_{\omega}$ with parameters $\omega$ that represents a deterministic \textit{exploration policy}, the objective of which is to perturb the actions selected by the policy so that the prediction error by the Q-network is constantly maximized.
+To maximize \eqref{eq:sumrate} while learning from \eqref{eq:sumrateMismatch}, we leverage a recent work proposed for the exploration of continuous action spaces, the \ac{DISCOVER} algorithm \cite{batur}.
+Motivated by the animal psychological systems, \ac{DISCOVER} utilizes a separate \textit{explorer network} $\xi_{\omega}$ with parameters $\omega$ that represents a deterministic \textit{exploration policy}.
+Its objective is to perturb the actions selected by the policy so that the prediction error by the Q-network is constantly maximized.
 Consequently, this leads agents to state-action spaces where Q-value prediction is difficult, allowing them to correct the prediction error of unknown or less selected actions.

-However, we do not directly use the \ac{DISCOVER} algorithm as the \ac{SAC} agent already explores the action space by utilizing a stochastic policy with the entropy parameter, i.e., the term $\alpha$ in \eqref{eq:modified_q_obj} and \eqref{eq:policy_loss}.
-Rather, we slightly modify the DISCOVER algorithm such that the explorer network predicts $\beta(\varphi_{l})$ for $l = 1, \dots, L$ on the observed states:
+However, we do not directly use the \ac{DISCOVER} algorithm since \ac{SAC} already explores the action space by utilizing a stochastic policy with the entropy parameter, i.e., the term $\alpha$ in \eqref{eq:modified_q_obj} and \eqref{eq:policy_loss}.
+Instead, we slightly modify the DISCOVER algorithm such that the explorer network predicts $\beta(\varphi_{l})$ for $l = 1, \dots, L$ on the observed states:

-where $\hat{\beta}_{l} \in [\beta_{\min}, 1]$ and the number of ones in the latter equation is the number of elements included by $\mathbf{G}$ to the action vector since the transmit beamforming produced by the agent does not affect the RIS reflection loss in the phase-dependent amplitude model.
+where $\hat{\beta}_{l} \in [\beta_{\min}, 1]$.
+The number of ones in the latter equation is the number of elements included by $\mathbf{G}$ to the action vector.
+This is feasible since the transmit beamforming produced by the agent does not affect the RIS reflection loss in the phase-dependent amplitude model.
 In addition, there are two entries for each $\hat{\beta}_{l}$ to scale both the real and imaginary parts of $\boldsymbol{\hat{\phi}}$.
 Thus, the prediction of $\xi_{\omega}(s)$ is used to perturb only the phase part of the actions:

-where $\odot$ is the Hadamard product and the $\lambda \in (0, 1]$ parameter is employed to restrict the explorer network not to perturb the actions chosen by the actor detrimentally, similar to \ac{DISCOVER}.
+where $\odot$ is the Hadamard product, and the hyperparameter $\lambda \in (0, 1]$ restricts the explorer network not to perturb the actions chosen by the actor detrimentally, similar to \ac{DISCOVER}.
 The environment takes $a_{\hat{\beta}}$ from the agent and computes the next state and reward with respect to $a_{\hat{\beta}}$.
-Therefore, for every update step, the perturbed actions are sampled from the experience replay buffer instead of the raw ones produced by the policy network.
+Therefore, the perturbed actions are sampled from the experience replay buffer instead of the raw ones produced by the policy network.
 Accordingly, the losses for the Q- and actor networks are modified as follows: